-The Roman government's sudden approval of, and involvement in the Christian faith dramatically changed the course of church history.
-From a theological perspective - and specifically an eschatological perspective - the Edict of Milan and the edicts that followed signaled a monumental paradigm shift from the well-grounded literal interpretation (Premillennialism, at that time called Chiliasm) of the ancient church fathers, to the views of Amillennialism and Postmillennialism that would dominate Christian thinking from the 4th century A.D. to at least the middle part of the 19th century.
-Premillennialism of course, is the expectation of a future literal 1,000-year kingdom (or Millennium) on earth in which Christ reigns on David's throne - just as the Bible speaks of.
+The Roman government's sudden approval of, and involvement in the Christian faith dramatically changed the course of Church history.
+From a theological perspective - and specifically an eschatological perspective - the Edict of Milan and the edicts that followed signaled a monumental paradigm shift from the well-grounded literal interpretation (Premillennialism, at that time called Chiliasm) of the ancient Church fathers, to the views of Amillennialism and Postmillennialism that would dominate Christian thinking from the fourth century AD to at least the middle part of the nineteenth century.
+Premillennialism of course, is the expectation of a future literal thousand-year Kingdom (or Millennium) on earth in which Christ reigns on David's throne - just as the Bible speaks of.

-Like we mentioned already, this shift away from the early Premillennialism of the Apostolic church gained strength with Augustine and his allegorical approach to Biblical prophecy, as popularized in his book "The City of God."
-Dr. Grant Jeffrey describes the transformation of the church after the time of Augustine in the following way...
+Like we mentioned already, this shift away from the early Premillennialism of the Apostolic Church gained strength with Augustine and his allegorical approach to Biblical prophecy, as popularized in his book.
+Grant Jeffrey describes the transformation of the Church after the time of Augustine in the following way.